2018 Overton's 300: Qualifying

-Qualifying was held on Saturday, June 30, at 11:40 AM CST.
+Qualifying was held on Saturday, June 30, at 11:40 a.m.
+CST.
 Since Chicagoland Speedway is under 2 mile, the qualifying system was a multi-car system that included three rounds.
 The first round was 15 minutes, where every driver would be able to set a lap within the 15 minutes.
 Then, the second round would consist of the fastest 24 cars in Round 1, and drivers would have 10 minutes to set a lap.
 Round 3 consisted of the fastest 12 drivers from Round 2, and the drivers would have 5 minutes to set a time.
 Whoever was fastest in Round 3 would win the pole.

 Kyle Larson of Chip Ganassi Racing would win the pole, setting a time of 31.071 and an average speed of 173.796 mph.

 Two drivers would fail to qualify: Morgan Shepherd and Mike Harmon.